alperkumcu/alperkumcu.github.io/index.md

 layout: default
 ---

 <p>I’m a doctoral researcher at the School of Psychology, University of Birmingham and a research & teaching assistant at the Department of Translation and Interpreting, Hacettepe University.
-I res
+My research investigates use of space in language and memory operations mainly through eye movements.</p>

 <html>